How Much Savings Should I Have for My Age?

 Either way, you haven’t hit your peak earning years, so you’re not earning a lot.
 However, a good rule of thumb for a 21-year-old is to have $6,000 in a savings account for emergencies and long-term financial goals.
 And that requires you to learn how to start budgeting and saving money

 .
 If you’re nowhere near that amount, don’t panic.
 The best way to save money at age 21 is to start practicing the 50/30/20 rule: When you get paid, spend 50% for needs, 30% for wants, and 20% for savings or paying off debt.
 Once you’re disciplined enough, flip-flop the last two percentages and spend 30% on savings and debt and 20% on wants.
 And avoid what’s called lifestyle inflation, which is the tendency to increase our living standard whenever we start making more money.
+Read more about how to adjust your budget to best fit your lifestyle.

 How much money you should have saved by 30?